UCN-LANY-Systemdevelopment3-solutions/BookStore/README.md

 * Make a store that contains at least three different books with the following attributes: ISBN (string), title(text), author (text), price (positive number), number on stock (zero, or positive)
 * Add a book with invalid values (ISBN/Title/etc.) and make sure the collection throws an ArgumentException

-#### Note
-Remember to encapsulate your data.
-Don’t make an inner List<Book> public.
-Instead create methods on the BookContainer for Adding, Removing and searching the inner collection as necessary.

 ---

 ## Story 2